mmalecki/rapiscope/docs/build-guide.md

 * plastic-safe grease (I used white lithium grease from WD-40, but silicone grease should do as well)

 ### Worm gear
+Clean out the worm gear's sacrificial layer (the thin wall between the nutcatch and bolt hole).

 Start by inserting the bearing into the top bearing holder.

 ![Insert the bearing into the top bearing holder](./img/build/gearbox-top-bearing.png)